 Parking lot accidents are common

-Leaving the scene of an accident is illegal and can result in a hit and run charge if you are later identified, via camera footage or witnesses.
+Leaving the scene of an accident is illegal and can result in a hit-and-run charge if you are later identified, via camera footage or witnesses.
 While a hit and run is a misdemeanor in most states, if you do significant damage to a car or injure someone it can result in a felony charge.

 What to do when you hit a parked car?